KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 You are not allowed to make any changes directly on this repository, but you can still read code and make fork of this code.
 To make some contribution, please **fork** this repository and work there.
 Note that the the forked repository name must contains this repository name with short descriptions (Forked Repository name example: `KSEAWebDocuments_JekyllInstallProcedure`)
 After that, you can submit a pull request to this repository.
 The procedures after you submit the pull request is same as collaborators'.
+Read the Collaborators' Guideline located above.

 - Fork this repository (Convention: `RepoName_DESCRIPTION`, On GitHub Web)
 - Work on forked repository